Sulamith Goldhaber: Biography

-Goldhaber was born November 4, 1923, in Vienna, Austria.
+Sulamith Low was born November 4, 1923, in Vienna, Austria.
 Goldhaber grew up in Palestine after her family emigrated out of Austria.
 She attended Hebrew University of Jerusalem where she met her future husband, Gerson Goldhaber.
 Goldhaber graduated with an M.Sc. in 1947, and was married to Gerson the same year.
 The Goldhabers moved to the United States to pursue doctorates at University of Wisconsin–Madison which they were awarded in 1951.
-The couple with their son Amos Nathaniel moved to Columbia University in New York City, where Gerson worked in the Physics Department, and Sulamith, despite her degree in physical chemistry, found work as an assistant to Jack Steinberger, working on what were then considered high energy experiments at the Nevis Laboratory of Columbia.
+The couple with their son Amos Nathaniel moved to Columbia University in New York City, where Gerson worked in the physics department, and Sulamith, despite her degree in physical chemistry, found work as an assistant to Jack Steinberger, working on what were then considered high energy experiments at the Nevis Laboratory of Columbia.

 Goldhaber became a naturalized citizen of the United States in 1953.
-The Goldhabers moved to Berkeley, California in 1953 when Gerson was given a job as an assistant professor at the University of California.
+The Goldhabers moved to Berkeley, California, in 1953 when Gerson was given a job as an assistant professor at the University of California.
 While Goldhaber had previously worked in physical chemistry, she was able to transition to high energy physics and form a collaboration with her husband working on nuclear emulsion.
 The Goldhabers hoped to use their nuclear emulsion technique with the newly opened Bevatron — at the time the highest energy accelerator in operation — and it was through their methods that they observed some of the earliest interactions between K− mesons and protons.
 Using the Bevatron and the nuclear emulsion technique Goldhaber was the first to observe mass splitting in charged E hyperons as well as the first nuclear interactions of the antiproton.